timothynn/HousePricePrediction/README.md

 # HousePricePrediction
-I am using Machine Learning to create a model that predicts house prices in Melbourne :)
+I've used Machine Learning to create a model that predicts house prices in Melbourne :)